 In a similar manner, when Marcus replies to that email, it will first be sent to a masked email that was generated by Almabase for the author of the first reply.

-Wait, so can anyone that has access to this masked email send an email to my alumni?
+Wait, so can anyone who has access to this masked email can send an email to my alumni?

 Not quite. when a reply or an email hits the Almabase system, the sender's email is looked up on your database.
 If no record has been found for that email, the email will not go through to the final recipient.

-If it exists - John will recieve the email.
+If it exists - John will receive the email.

 If it does not exist - John will not receive the email.
 Greg will subsequently get an automated reply from Almabase stating that he does not have sufficient permissions to email John.